Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-salesforce.md

 You may notice that all the fields have "template" in their labels.
 Many workflow nodes, including the Salesforce Cases node, support what Losant calls a <a href="/workflows/overview/#template-fields-and-payload-paths" target="_blank">template field</a>.
 Template fields allow you to reference variables in the payload by surrounding them in double curly braces.
 For example `My devices name is {{ deviceName }}` would pull the `deviceName` variable from the payload and put it in that string.
 This step doesn't require the use of templates, but they are important to understand because nearly all complex solutions make use of them.
 For example, if your device was reporting the temperature of a piece of manufacturing equipment, you could use a template to put the actual temperature value in the subject or description of a newly created Salesforce case.

-**To configure this node, provide your Salesforce username, password, and security token in the first three fields.** These are required so the Losant platform can properly authenticate to the Salesforce API in order to perform actions.
+**To configure this node, provide your Salesforce username, password, and security token in the first three fields.** These are required so the Losant Platform can properly authenticate to the Salesforce API in order to perform actions.

 Next, **set the `Salesforce Case Action` to `Create`.
 Enter "New" as the status, "Web" as the origin, and enter any subject you'd like.**